Editor

 Six smiling young people wearing brightly coloured clothes are holding large signs with slogans such as "love wins" and "stand proud".
 Behind them is a large crowd about to start a street parade.

-Legendary photographer Martin Parr has teamed up with Bristol Pride and Bristol Museums to showcase a retrospective of his photos of the city’s annual Pride festival.
+Legendary photographer Martin Parr teamed up with Bristol Pride and Bristol Museums to showcase a retrospective of his photos of the city’s annual Pride festival.

 Images in the exhibition capture all the different walks of life that come to celebrate and protest at Bristol Pride.

-Martin Parr explains that: “I have photographed over four Prides and it is always one of the best days for shooting in the Bristol calendar ….
+Martin Parr explained that: “I have photographed over four Prides and it is always one of the best days for shooting in the Bristol calendar ….
 It is fantastic how Pride marches are now enjoyed by so many people.
 This would not have been the case when these marches started”.

-27th May to 23rd November 2025.
+27th May 2025 to 29th March 2026.
 Daily (not Mondays), 10am to 5pm

 Bristol Museum & Art Gallery, Queens Road, Bristol BS8 1RL